FloeDesignTechnologies/phpcs-security-audit/README.md

 	}
 ```

-Don't forget to set the occurence of param "CmsFramework" in your XML base configuration in order to select your newly added utilities.
+Don't forget to set the occurrence of param "CmsFramework" in your XML base configuration in order to select your newly added utilities.

-You are not required to do your own sniffs for the modification to be useful, since you are specifiying what is a user input for other rules, but you could use the newly created directory to do so.
+You are not required to do your own sniffs for the modification to be useful, since you are specifying what is a user input for other rules, but you could use the newly created directory to do so.

 If you implement any public cms/framework customization please make a pull request to help the project grows.